 North Carolina accident victims want to know: How much is my case worth?
-Attorney Brent Adams offers a series of videos explaining case valuation.
+Car accident lawyers at Brent Adams offers a series of videos explaining case valuation.

 Here are links to ten videos that explore various factors of car accident claims in North Carolina and how each one affects the value of a case: